microsoft/BotFramework-WebChat/samples/02.branding-styling-and-customization/g.send-timeout/README.md

 ### Hooking the button bar

-When clicking on the button bar, the URL will be updated with a new retry value in hash. `hashchange` event will be intercepted and update `sendTimeout` value in Web Chat by calling `renderWebChat`.
+When clicking on the button bar, the URL will be updated with a new retry value in hash.
+The `hashchange` event will be intercepted and update the `sendTimeout` value in Web Chat by calling `renderWebChat`.

 First, call `renderWebChat` on initial page load and on every `hashchange` event.
 The `directLine` object will be memoized so it will not be recreated and reconnected on every call.